krishauser/Klampt/README.md

 ## Contributors

 [Kris Hauser](mailto:kris.hauser@duke.edu) has been the primary maintainer throughout the project.
-Other major contributors include Jordan Tritell, Jingru Luo, and Alessio Rocchi.
+Other major contributors include Zherong Pan, Gao Tang, Jordan Tritell, Jingru Luo, and Alessio Rocchi.

 Adam Konnecker, Cam Allen, and Steve Kuznetsov have helped with the Mac build.
 Hayden Bader helped with the prebuilt Docker container.